Australia boasts diverse landscapes and natural wonders, including the Great Barrier Reef, the Outback, and stunning beaches.

 - Filled out Application Form 1419 the Application for a Visitor visa Tourist stream

-- Manager’s Check payable to the Australian Embassy amounting to 130.00 Australian dollars.
-In order to get the equivalent of this amount in peso, an applicant should contact the VIA center because exchange rates vary from one institution to another.
+- The manager’s Check is payable to the Australian Embassy for $150.
+In order to get the equivalent of this amount in pesos, an applicant should contact the VIA center because exchange rates vary from one institution to another.

 - Personal Documents:

-- Certified true copy of the biometric page of the applicant’s passport
+- A certified true copy of the biometric page of the applicant’s passport

 - Financial Documents: